-1 Introduction
+1. Introduction

-2 Amputation imposes significant challenges in locomotion to millions of people with limb loss worldwide (Moxey et al., 2011).
-The main aim in rehabilitation is to restore and preserve 3 4 maximum independence of mobility (indoor and outdoor).
-Studies show that of the 85% of those with limb loss who are fitted with a prosthesis, only 5% use their prosthesis for more 5 6 than half of their waking hours (Jordan et al., 2012; Geertzen et al., 2001).
-This low use of the residual limb results in muscle atrophy (Lilija and Oberg, 1997).
-Typically, the residual 7 muscle volume reduces by 17 to 35% in the first six months post-amputation in people with a 8 9 unilateral transtibial amputation and stabilises after approximately 100 days (Lilija and Oberg, 1997; Sanders and Fatone, 2011a).
-10
+Amputation imposes significant challenges in locomotion to millions of people with limb loss worldwide (Moxey et al., 2011).
+The main aim in rehabilitation is to restore and preserve maximum independence of mobility (indoor and outdoor).
+Studies show that of the 85 % of those with limb loss who are fitted with a prosthesis, only 5 % use their prosthesis for more than half of their waking hours (Jordan et al., 2012; Geertzen et al., 2001).
+This low use of the residual limb results in muscle atrophy (Lilja and Öberg, 1997).
+Typically, the residual muscle volume reduces by 17 to 35 % in the first six months post-amputation in people with a unilateral transtibial amputation and stabilises after approximately 100 days (Lilja and Öberg, 1997; Sanders and Fatone, 2011).

-12 Despite many studies to quantify the reduction of residual limb volume post-amputation, how muscle atrophy affects musculoskeletal dynamics in daily activities remains unclear.
-Muscle 13 volume is an important determinant of muscle strength and joint moment generating capacity 14 (Fukunaga et al., 2001, 1992; Knarr et al., 2013; Lloyd et al., 2010).
-The loss of muscle 15 volume may lead to a compensatory strategy that favours the intact over the residual limb in 16 daily activities.
-This is evidenced by the decreased joint moment, power and ground reaction 17 force (GRF) at the residual limb when compared to the intact limb during level walking 18 (Czerniecki et al., 1991; Jarvis et al., 2016; Orekhov et al., 2019).
-The reduction in the 19 20 residual limb's moment, power and force also suggests a protective mechanism since the soft tissues of residual limbs following lower-limb amputation are vulnerable to damage (Beyaert 21 et al., 2008; Esposito et al., 2014; Burke et al., 1978; Bramley et al., 2021).
-Consequently 22 and collectively, this results in a greater knee contact force on the intact limb in gait (Ding et 23 al., 2020; Miller et al., 2017), which is likely related to a higher prevalence of knee joint pain 24 and osteoarthritis among people with limb loss that then further limits their mobility in the long term (Lemaire and Fisher, 1994; Struyf et al., 2009).
+Despite many studies to quantify the reduction of residual limb volume post-amputation, how muscle atrophy affects musculoskeletal dynamics in daily activities remains unclear.
+Muscle volume is an important determinant of muscle strength and joint moment generating capacity (Fukunaga et al., 2001, 1992; Knarr et al., 2013; Lloyd et al., 2010).
+The loss of muscle volume may lead to a compensatory strategy that favours the intact over the residual limb in daily activities.
+This is evidenced by the decreased joint moment, power and ground reaction force (GRF) at the residual limb when compared to the intact limb during level walking (Czerniecki et al., 1991; Jarvis et al., 2016; Orekhov et al., 2019).
+The reduction in the residual limb's moment, power and force also suggests a protective mechanism since the soft tissues of residual limbs following lower-limb amputation are vulnerable to damage (Beyaert et al., 2008; Esposito and Wilken, 2014; Burke et al., 1978; Bramley et al., 2021).
+Consequently and collectively, this results in a greater knee contact force on the intact limb in gait (Ding et al., 2021; Miller et al., 2017), which is likely related to a higher prevalence